 Most patients also develop a slowly progressive defect in cell-mediated immunity (T-cell function) that, in advanced disease, contributes to common bacterial and unusual fungal, viral, and protozoal infections.
 Humoral immunity (antibody production) is depressed in advanced disease.
 Death can result from infection or progressive disease.

-Most patients with Hodgkin lymphoma present with painless cervical or axillary adenopathy.
+Most patients with Hodgkin lymphoma present with painless cervical adenopathy.
 Although the mechanism is unclear, pain rarely may occur in diseased areas immediately after drinking alcoholic beverages, sometimes providing an early indication of the diagnosis.

-Bone involvement is often asymptomatic but may produce vertebral osteoblastic lesions (ivory vertebrae) and, rarely, pain with osteolytic lesions and compression fractures.
+Bone involvement is often asymptomatic but may cause vertebral osteoblastic lesions (ivory vertebrae) and, rarely, pain with osteolytic lesions and compression fractures.
 Intracranial, gastric, and cutaneous lesions are rare and when present can suggest uncontrolled HIV-associated Hodgkin lymphoma.

 Jaundice secondary to intrahepatic or extrahepatic bile duct obstruction